-Established in 1998, the Callanan Excellence in Teaching Award honors a high school, college, or postgraduate teacher’s dedication and commitment to their students and field, educators in all areas of photographic teaching are eligible – including fine art, documentary, history, and criticism.
-In honor of their exemplary teaching skills and techniques the Teaching Award recipient receives $5,000 in financial support, participation in the 2021 Review Santa Fe Admission, access to Professional Development Seminars, Inclusion in the CENTER Image & Library, and a CENTER Supporting Level Membership with CENTER.
+Established in 1998, the Callanan Excellence in Teaching Award honors a high school, college, or postgraduate teacher’s dedication and commitment to their students and field.
+Educators in all areas of photographic teaching are eligible – including fine art, documentary, history, and criticism.
+In honor of their exemplary teaching skills and techniques the Teaching Award recipient receives $5,000 in financial support, participation in the 2021 Review Santa Fe Admission, access to Professional Development Seminars, Inclusion in the CENTER Image & Library, and a CENTER Supporting Level Membership.

 EDUCATORS MUST POSSESS: